datastax/astra-db-recommendations-starter/README.md

 ```

-# Start Servers
+## Start Servers

-To start the backend server, in a terminal tab run the following
+To start the backend server, in a terminal tab run the following:

 ```
 uvicorn api.index:app --reload
 ```

-To start the frontend in a new terminal run the following
+To start the frontend, in a new terminal run the following:

 ```
 npm run dev